Resonant Spectrum Analysis of the Conductance of Open Quantum System and Three Types of Fano Parameter: Conductance formula for an open quantum -level dot

 where $\varepsilon_\mu$ now denotes the energy of a one-particle level $\mu$, not necessarily a spatial site.
 The model may be experimentally realized in the structure schematically shown in Fig.~\ref{fig:NQD}(c), where a quantum dot is sandwiched by two quantum wires.

 As a simpler case, our model also includes the side-coupled (or T-shaped) quantum-dot system shown in Fig.~\ref{fig:NQD}(d).
 The side-coupled quantum-dot systems have been intensively studied~\cite{Kim01,Kikoin01,Kang01,Affleck01,Simon01,Affleck07,SAKKI2004,SAKKI2005,Torio02,Orellana03a,Orellana03b,Rodriguez03,MSU2004,Aligia04,Tanaka05,Lara05,Franco06,Wang06,Chakrabarti06,Zitko06,Li08} in various contexts including the Kondo problem.
+(Note, however, that we here do not take account of the electron-electron interactions.)
 The model may be experimentally realized in the structure schematically shown in Fig.~\ref{fig:NQD}(e), where a quantum dot is connected to a quantum wire through a quantum point contact.
 A `quantum point contact' may be considered in fact as a narrow valley that couples both sides of the contact.
 When the separation of the energy levels in the quantum dot is wide enough, the quantum point contact may couple the wire with only several levels in the quantum dot.
 Such situations may be summarized in the form~(\ref{eq:Hamiltonian_original}).

 We will obtain the conductance $\mathcal{G}(E)$ from the lead 1 to the lead 2 in the form

 where $\Lambda$ and $\Gamma$ are $N$-by-$N$ matrices given by

 with $G^\textrm{R}$ and $G^\textrm{A}$ being the retarded and advanced Green's functions of the total Hamiltonian $H$, respectively, and